Wales Flag (Dragon)

 The motto “Y Ddraig Goch Ddyry Cychwyn” (which means “the red dragon inspires action”) was to be included in a new royal badge that was announced in 1953.

-Queen Elizabeth II enabled the red dragon on a green and white background to become the official flag for Wales in 1959 after successful lobbying by the Gorsedd of Bards and others.
+Queen Elizabeth II enabled the red dragon on a green and white background to become the official wales flag in 1959 after successful lobbying by the Gorsedd of Bards and others.

 It was announced that the flag to be flown on government buildings would consist only of the red dragon on a green and white flag rather than the 1953 badge which included the “Y Ddraig Goch Ddyry Cychwyn” motto which was still in occasional use.